Kim Zolciak-Biermann Debuts New Look And Fans Approve

 I was crying before we even got started!!
 Our first stop picture and I can barely keep my shit together!
 (As you can see.. like where am I looking) ????Overwhelmed with such love and happiness!!
 I’ll never ever forget this night!!
 Thank you @kroybiermann you are my ❤️ @lemiga thank you every single detail was perfect!

 Seeing Kim Zolciak-Biermann as a brunette is going to take some getting used to for fans.
 The blonde locks have been her signature look.
 She has had wigs for every occasion, something that has been a point of contention on The Real Housewives of Atlanta and Don’t Be Tardy.
 During the unveiling of the change on Instagram, Zolciak-Biermann’s daughter weighed in with some snarky commentary.
-That is typical though, fans know the dynamic between the mother and daughter duo.
+That is typical though, as fans know the dynamic between the mother and daughter duo.

 It is unknown if this is a permanent change for Kim Zolciak-Biermann or if this is just temporary.
 The way she phrased her Instagram photo made it seem like the brunette locks were here to stay, but because it was inspired by Kim Kardashian, fans have their doubts.
 Zolciak-Biermann is in great shape and has a new look.
-Something is brewing for the reality star and fans are waiting to see if she is going to drop an announcement that will tie into her new look.
+Something is brewing for the reality star, and fans are waiting to see if she is going to drop an announcement that will tie into her new look.

 Kim is always about publicity, and her new look is definitely making waves across social media.
 She definitely knows how to keep her name in the headlines, especially with an unexpected change like this.